 So what happens next?
 In response to insulin resistance, the liver produces triglycerides that are stored into existing body fat for later, just in case you’ll need them for energy in the future.
-This could have been useful for our ancestors ages ago when there was shortage of food, but not so much anymore, when you can just eat wherever and whenever you want.
+This could have been useful for our ancestors ages ago when there was a shortage of food, but not so much anymore when you can just eat wherever and whenever you want.

 - First, your body becomes less resistant to insulin, which in turn helps prevent storage of excess glucose as fat.
 This is good news if you’re currently working to lose fat mass (and gain lean body mass later on) as part of your plans to change your body composition.

 - Second, low triglyceride levels (resulting from increased insulin sensitivity) is associated with reduced risk of coronary disease.
 Research cardiologists at the Intermountain Medical Center Heart Institute have already confirmed this benefit in relation to fasting.

 The cardiologists at the Intermountain Medical Center also uncovered something else: human growth hormone (HGH) levels were elevated amongst their subjects during the 24-hour fasting period — an average of 1,300 percent in women, and nearly 2,000 percent in men.